Derek Wolfe: Denver Broncos

-The Broncos finished the 2016 season with a 9–7 record and missed the playoffs for the first time in Wolfe's career.

-On December 5, 2017, Wolfe was placed on injured reserve with a neck injury.

-On December 2, 2019, Wolfe was placed on injured reserve after suffering a dislocated elbow in Week 13.

 Baltimore Ravens

 On March 31, 2020, Wolfe signed a one-year, $3 million deal with the Baltimore Ravens.
 In Week 15 against the Jacksonville Jaguars, Wolfe recorded his first sack as a Raven on Gardner Minshew and recovered a fumble lost by Minshew during the 40–14 win.

 Wolfe agreed to a three-year, $12 million contract extension with the Ravens on March 17, 2021.
 On October 2, 2021, Wolfe suffered a hip injury during practice and was placed on injured reserve.
 On October 26, 2021, Wolfe was designated to return to practice from injured reserve.
 However, on November 15, 2021, head coach John Harbaugh said that Wolfe was expected to be out for the rest of the season.

+Retirement

 On June 14, 2022, Wolfe and the Ravens came to terms on an injury settlement leading to his release from the team.

-Retirement

 On July 29, 2022, Wolfe announced his retirement from professional football, signing a one-day contract with the Denver Broncos to retire as a member of the team.